nils247207/biol217a/protocol.md

 | GUNC | 1.0.5 | [GUNC](https://grp-bork.embl-community.io/gunc/ ) |

+### 1. Quality control of short raw reads by **fastqc**:

-**1.** First task is to run multiple raw read files with the **fastqc** program.
-This program analysis the short read sequences and visualizes the quality scores.
+- This program analysis the short read sequences and visualizes the quality scores.
 The command is included inside the bash script, containing the job, and is handed in on the cau cluster.

-Open a bash script file with the emacs editor:
+Create a new bash script file (.sh):

 ```bash
 emacs [filename] &